conda/infrastructure/HOW_WE_USE_GITHUB.md

 Global automation procedures synced out from the `conda/infrastructure` repo include:
 - [Marking of issues and pull requests as stale][stale], resulting in:
-  - issues marked as https://github.com/conda/infrastructure/labels/pending%3A%3Asupport being labelled stale after 21 days of inactivity and being closed after 7 further days of inactivity (that is, closed after 30 inactive days total)
+  - issues marked as https://github.com/conda/infrastructure/labels/type%3A%3Asupport being labeled stale after 21 days of inactivity and being closed after 7 further days of inactivity (that is, closed after 30 inactive days total)
-  - all other inactive issues (not labelled as https://github.com/conda/infrastructure/labels/pending%3A%3Asupport) being labelled stale after 365 days of inactivity and being closed after 30 further days of inactivity (that is, closed after an approximate total of 1 year and 1 month of inactivity)
+- all other inactive issues (not labeled as https://github.com/conda/infrastructure/labels/type%3A%3Asupport) being labeled stale after 365 days of inactivity and being closed after 30 further days of inactivity (that is, closed after an approximate total of 1 year and 1 month of inactivity)
   - all inactive pull requests being labelled stale after 365 days of inactivity and being closed after 30 further days of inactivity (that is, closed after an approximate total of 1 year and 1 month of inactivity)
 - [Locking of closed issues and pull requests with no further activity][lock] after 365 days
 - [Adding new issues and pull requests to the respective project boards][project-workflow]